ChesterWilliamsDev/Final_Project/README.md

 * Time_signature: An estimated time signature.
 The time signature (meter) is a notational convention to specify how many beats are in each bar (or measure).
 The time signature ranges from 3 to 7 indicating time signatures of "3/4", to "7/4".
 * Valence: A measure from 0.0 to 1.0 describing the musical positiveness conveyed by a track.
 Tracks with high valence sound more positive (e.g. happy, cheerful, euphoric), while tracks with low valence sound more negative (e.g. sad, depressed, angry).

+## Findings

+## Link to app
+Link to dashboard (or link to video of dashboard demonstration)

+## Link to Google Slides presentation
+Link:

 Should include:
 * Cohesive, structured outline of the project (this may include images, but they should be easy to follow and digest)
-* Link to dashboard (or link to video of dashboard demonstration)
-* Link to Google Slides presentation